jhowlett-scottlogic/CarbonAwareScheduler/README.md

 1. on a PR merge, the workflow 'delayCalculator.yml' runs

     1. Sets correct permissions for bash script
-    2. copy/overwrite the scheduledPublish_template.yml into the workflows/ folder
+    2. copy/overwrite the scheduledWorkflow_template.yml into the workflows/ folder
-    3. uses output of scheduleWorkflowUsingHostedCarbonAwareSDK.bash
+    3. call scheduleWorkflowUsingHostedCarbonAwareSDK.bash

         1. calls hosted version of CarbonAwareSDK
-        2. extract first optimal time to run 10 min job within next 24 hours in 'ukwest' region (can change these parameters).
+        2. extract first optimal time to run 10 min job within next 24 hours in 'ukwest' region (can change these parameters, only using these for the PoC).
-        3. output reformated timestamp into correct format for 'cron' trigger of workflow
+        3. output reformatted timestamp into correct format for 'cron' trigger of workflow

-    4. take output and replace the templated schedule in the newly copied/overwritten scheduledPublish.yml workflow
+    4. take output and replace the templated schedule in the newly copied/overwritten scheduledWorkflow.yml workflow
-    5. Commit this updated workflow.
+    5. Commit this updated workflow
-    6. scheduledPublish workflow is now scheduled to run at the time forecasted to have the lowest carbon intensity
+    6. scheduledWorkflow workflow is now scheduled to run at the time forecasted to have the lowest carbon intensity
+    7. scheduledWorkflow.yml ends by deleting itself to prevent it running every year

 Notes:
-    - You can still manually trigger using the the scheduledPublish workflow using   'workflow_dispatch:'
+    - You can still manually trigger using the the scheduledWorkflow workflow using   'workflow_dispatch:'

 Things to look into:
     - Need to host our own version?
 Not sure what this hosted version is for, only reference to it is that it was used for a 2022 hackathon so may be taken down at any minute
-    - It will trigger every year, look into removing the scheduled workflow after executing the scheduled workflow.